Support at Hamilton - Title I information

 Title I School Improvement Strategies

-- Increased achievement in reading and math.
+- Increased achievement in reading and math

-- Implementation of Character Strong to address the social/emotional learning needs of students.
+- Implementation of Character Strong curriculum

 - Encourage regular attendance.

-More Information
+More information

 View the Hamilton Elementary School family engagement plan.
-(2022-23 school year)
+(2025-26 school year)

-View the annual meeting presentation.
-(2022-23 school year)
+View the Hamilton fall informational presentation.
+(2025-26 school year)

 -